 As part of the EAHCP Incidental Take Permit with the federal government, a long-term refugia was required to be put in place.
 The purpose of the refugia is to preserve endangered species living in the Comal and San Marcos Springs areas in case something unusual, like a drought that matches or surpasses the drought of record from the 1950s, occurs in the natural habitat.
 The main refugia facilities officially opened in May, 2019 in San Marcos.
 A 4,000 square-foot backup refugia was completed about a year later at the USFWS Uvalde National Fish Hatchery.

 The EAHCP will be initiating some genetics studies on the Texas wild-rice and Comal Springs riffle beetle this coming year and laying some groundwork for new genetic studies on the fountain darter.

 “In studying the genetics of the Edwards Aquifer endangered species, we will be looking at the gene flow among various populations of those species.
 That means we will be identifying how diverse the population of each species is so we can make sure we have adequate representation of those animals in the refugia,” Bockrath explained.
 “This type of science is really fundamental and essential to our ability to repopulate the wild with the species from the refugia in a way that closely resembles those existing before the event that caused the need for repopulation.”

 Get ready science fans.
 This will be extremely interesting research to follow over the next several years.

 EAHCP Steward Podcast

-You can RSVP at: www.signupgenius.com/go/30e084ba8ae2ca7fc1-habitat
+You can RSVP at this website: www.signupgenius.com/go/30e084ba8ae2ca7fc1-habitat.

 EAHCP StoryMaps Available to View